tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * Point out that we still need to mine, or "calculate" each block going forward again, one at a time, chronologically to completely rebuild the chain.

-Comment to students, that we will learn more about how mining works next class, but you can think of it as rebuilding the block.
+Explain to students that we will learn more about how mining works next class, but you can think of it as rebuilding the block.

 Click on `Mine` in the second and third blocks to demonstrate.